Packaging tool for PEP 518 projects with Setuptools backend.

 The main difference is how build and runtime dependencies are installed.

-Traditionally Setuptools projects use setup_requires, but that has various problems (e.g. fetch the dependencies as eggs) so pip discourages its usage, and advices using PEP 518 to specify build time dependencies instead.
+Traditionally Setuptools projects use setup_requires, but that has various problems and is discouraged in favour of using PEP 518 to specify build time dependencies instead.
 But Setuptools’s project management commands do not handle PEP 518 declarations, leaving the user to install those build dependencies manually before using setup.py.
 Setl commands mimic pip’s build setup before calling their setup.py counterparts, so the build environment stays up-to-date.

 Similarly, setup.py develop installs runtime dependencies with easy_install, instead of pip.
 It therefore does not respect PEP 518 declarations in those dependencies, and may even fail if one of the dependencies does not support the “legacy mode” build process. setl develop works around this by pip install-ing runtime dependencies before calling setup.py develop --no-deps, so dependencies are installed in the modern format.

 The rest are more about providing more useful defaults.
-It is easy to forget re-building egg-info when you modify metadata, so Setl tries to be helpful.
+It is easy to forget to re-build egg-info when you modify metadata, so Setl tries to be helpful.
 Nowadays people almost always want to build both sdist and wheel, so Setl does it by default.
-The PyPA recommends against using setup.py upload, so Setl bundles it.
+The PyPA recommends against using setup.py upload, so Setl bundles Twine for uploading instead.
 Nothing rocket science.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.